Back to Blog

 Don't overthink a Twitter audit.
 It's simply like tidying your living room for guests, ensuring your profile reflects the current you.

-You've covered the fundamentals: saved data, cleaned tweets, trimmed follows, updated your bio and pinned something important.
-Well done!
-The trick is keeping it up.
-Block ten minutes monthly for a quick timeline scan.
-Adjust or delete anything off-key.
+You've saved data, cleaned tweets, trimmed follows, updated your bio and pinned something important.
+Now, maintain this by taking ten minutes monthly to check and adjust your timeline.

 If you ever need to delete hundreds of tweets, TweetStormAI can assist.
 But for most people, those monthly ten minutes are all it takes to maintain a fresh, intentional feed.